avinash-chouhan/seg-mentor/README.md

  </div>

 We embrace the Tensorflow framework and specifically the tf-slim API (and associated pre-trained classification nets),
-<br>and offer a modular code for semantic segmentation with FCN-based meta-architectures.
+<br>and offer a modular code for semantic segmentation with different meta-architectures.
 Our goal was to make it simple to:
  - *Choose* the base Feature Extractor (FE) aka Encoder from a selection of [pretrained models](https://github.com/tensorflow/models/tree/master/research/slim)
  - *Tinker* with the segmentation meta-architecture (aka Decoder) building on the FE.
 Currently we support FCN out-of-the-box + a path to upgrade the decoding blocks in 2-3 lines of code along a simple [abstraction](#architecture)
  - *Share* the datafeed/train/test boilerplate between all variants (vs. taming yet-another repo per net/paper).